Literature Department

 Do you love old books?
 Then join us for Treasures from the Vault– a casual, hands-on book club program spotlighting items from the Literature vault!
 The vault, home to our closed reference…

-The Literature Department is located with the Art Department in Pepper Hall, 2nd floor, Parkway Central, and houses over 60,000 books of American, English and World Literature.
+The Literature Department is located with the Art Department in Pepper Hall on the 2nd floor of Parkway Central and houses over 60,000 books of American, English and World Literature.
 Our collection includes:

 • Poetry, plays, essays, humor, folklore, letters and author biographies